nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Motivation**

-The parser of Vimification is implemented with `ApplicativeParser` instead of `Regex`.
-The main reason why we use `ApplicativeParser` becauses it allows a more declarative style to write the parser, which is (arguably) easier to read and maintain, compared to a long `Regex` expression.
+The parser of Vimification is implemented with `ApplicativeParser` instead of `regex`.
+The main reason why we use `ApplicativeParser` becauses it allows a more declarative style to write the parser, which is (arguably) easier to read and maintain, compared to a long `regex` expression.

 **Implementation overview**